phocke/anagrams/README.md

     open browser and type in "localhost:3000" in your address bar upload dictionary file

+You can find sample file with anagrams in db/anagrams.txt

 ## Gotchas

   Files should be encoded it UTF-8.
 Application fails(gracefully) with latin encoding.
 Perhaphs with others as well ...
   Application uses Ruby MRI 1.9.2-p290